Which brand solar battery is best?

 - However, the service we have received from LG battery division to support customers has not been favourable.
 So, while they will be there to help if you need anything due to the big brand name, it might not be easy.

 - With the co branded Goodwe and LG hybrid inverter, they have bridged the gap somewhat to eradicate the potential compatibility issues with one supplier of inverter and one supplier of battery.
 However, under the hood you still have a Goodwe inverter which would never be our first choice of inverter brand.

 Overall mark out of ten: 6

 BYD have a range of batteries and are another massive manufacturer on this list.
 They have a rich history making batteries for lots of different applications and are one of the biggest electrical vehicle and battery manufacturers in the world.
 What else is worth knowing?

 - BYD have a good range of batteries and are therfore very versatile in terms of getting the right amount of storage for your needs.
 They are modular and you can stack up to nearly 1MW of battery power using the LVL version.

 - You can also start really small and have as little as 4kWh of storage if you wish.

-- That being said, they do have a tight relationship with Fronius, who now say they will handle any tech related compatibility issues with the BYD battery installed with their inverters.
+- They do have a tight relationship with Fronius, who will handle any tech related compatibility issues with the BYD battery installed with their inverters.
 Although this is a good thing as Fronius are a great inverter, it is still not as good as having the battery and inverter come from the same manufacturer.

 Alpha ESS is another all in one solution and is manufactured in China.
 So, what else do you need to know?